jltursan/AGD-MSX-Suite/README.md

     DEFINECONTROLS

-Now they're the following as default:
+Now they're the following as default (note that "default" means no DEFINECONTROLS is added to the code):

  - Movement: Cursor keys
  - Fire 1: Space